-Fiscal Year 2016 Operating Results and 2017 Fiscal Outlook
+Fiscal Year 2022 Projected Operating Results and 2023 Fiscal Outlook

-The Commission's Finance Department provides on-line financial information and prepares and distributes periodic estimates of revenues and expenditures and fund balances for the current fiscal year, and the Budget Division prepares six-year projections to assist management with fiscal planning.
+The Commission's Finance Department prepares and distributes periodic estimates of revenues and expenditures and fund balances for the current fiscal year, and the Budget Division prepares six-year projections to assist management with fiscal planning.
 Periodic reviews of these reports and estimates, coupled with overall stringent financial management, have consistently resulted in the Commission spending less than the budgeted amounts.

-The fiscal 2017 budget was adopted with the same total tax rate as in fiscal year 2016.
+The fiscal 2023 budget was adopted with the same total tax rate as in fiscal year 2022 and is unchanged from the levels established in fiscal year 2016.
 The tax rate in fiscal year 2016 was increased by 1.5 cents for real property and 3.75 cents for personal property.
 The County Council took this action to ensure continued service to the public and implementation of the revised capital improvement program.

-For fiscal year 2016, the aggregate of the General Fund-Park Account revenues (including transfers) were \$6,148,223 more than the budgeted amount and expenditures (including transfers) were \$5,279,458 less than the budgeted amount for Prince George's County.
-The Prince George's County General Fund-Park Account Total Budgetary Fund Balance was \$118,796,887 at June 30, 2016.
-The Fund Balance consists of unassigned funds totaling \$115,428,005 and assigned for contingencies of \$3,368,882.
+For fiscal year 2022, the aggregate of the General Fund-Park Account revenues (including transfers) are expected to be equal to the budgeted amount and expenditures (including transfers) are expected to be equal to the budgeted amount for Prince George's County.
+The Prince George's County General Fund-Park Account Total Budgetary Fund Balance (unaudited) is projected to be \$121,116,458 at June 30, 2022.
+The Fund Balance consists of unassigned funds totaling \$114,515,258 and assigned for contingencies of \$6,601,200.

-For the preliminary fiscal year 2017, the aggregate of the General Fund-Park Account revenues (including transfers) were \$669,307 more than the budgeted amount and expenditures (including transfers) were \$1,683,151 less than the budgeted amount for Prince George's County.
-The Prince George's County General Fund-Park Account preliminary Total Budgetary Fund Balance is projected to be \$117,780,463 at June 30, 2017.
-The preliminary Fund Balance consists of uncommitted funds totaling \$108,320,032 and assigned for contingencies of \$6,162,100.
+For fiscal year 2023, the aggregate of the General Fund-Park Account revenues (including transfers) are \$63,454,176 less than the budgeted expenditures.
+The budget includes a planned transfer of \$59.5 million to the Internal Service Fund for a new headquarters building.
+The Prince George's County General Fund-Park Account Adopted Total Budgetary Fund Balance is projected to be \$57,662,282 at June 30, 2023.
+The Fund Balance consists of unassigned funds totaling \$50,615,982 and assigned for contingencies of \$7,046,300.